Reports

 Brazil’s role in the global critical and strategic minerals agenda

-This is an initiative CEBRI, in partnership with the Brazilian Mining Institute (IBRAM), Cenergia (Coppe/UFRJ), the Center for Mineral Technology (CETEM), and the Geological Survey of Brazil (SGB).
-The project also benefits from the collaboration of the Institute for Climate and Society (iCS), sponsorship from BHP and Vale, and institutional support from BMA Advogados.
+This initiative is led by the Brazilian Center for International Relations (CEBRI), together with the Brazilian Mining Institute (IBRAM), Cenergia (Coppe/UFRJ), the Mineral Technology Center (CETEM), and the Brazilian Geological Survey (SGB).
+The project also counts on a partnership with the Climate and Society Institute (iCS) and sponsorship from BHP and Vale, as well as institutional support from BMA Advogados.

-Through an analysis involving diverse perspectives and stakeholders, this study evaluates the potential impacts of technological pathways for mitigating greenhouse gas (GHG) emissions in Brazil on mineral demand.
-It maps Brazil’s mineral potential considering domestic and international demand and seeks to understand the implications of this transition for productive sectors and associated supply chains.
+Through an analysis involving different perspectives and stakeholders, the study evaluates the potential impacts of greenhouse gas (GHG) mitigation technology pathways in Brazil on mineral demand, maps the country’s mineral potential in light of domestic and international demand, and seeks to understand the implications of this transition for productive sectors and associated supply chains.

 Share

-This is an initiative CEBRI, in partnership with the Brazilian Mining Institute (IBRAM), Cenergia (Coppe/UFRJ), the Center for Mineral Technology (CETEM), and the Geological Survey of Brazil (SGB).
-The project also benefits from the collaboration of the Institute for Climate and Society (iCS), sponsorship from BHP and Vale, and institutional support from BMA Advogados.
+This initiative is led by the Brazilian Center for International Relations (CEBRI), together with the Brazilian Mining Institute (IBRAM), Cenergia (Coppe/UFRJ), the Mineral Technology Center (CETEM), and the Brazilian Geological Survey (SGB).
+The project also counts on a partnership with the Climate and Society Institute (iCS) and sponsorship from BHP and Vale, as well as institutional support from BMA Advogados.

-Through an analysis involving diverse perspectives and stakeholders, this study evaluates the potential impacts of technological pathways for mitigating greenhouse gas (GHG) emissions in Brazil on mineral demand.
-It maps Brazil’s mineral potential considering domestic and international demand and seeks to understand the implications of this transition for productive sectors and associated supply chains.
+Through an analysis involving different perspectives and stakeholders, the study evaluates the potential impacts of greenhouse gas (GHG) mitigation technology pathways in Brazil on mineral demand, maps the country’s mineral potential in light of domestic and international demand, and seeks to understand the implications of this transition for productive sectors and associated supply chains.

 MORE FROM THE PROGRAM